 As to whether the project will be politically acceptable for the EU, I would like to say once again that ensuring the transit of gas supplies along the South Stream pipeline is by no means different from Germany’s plans to implement the construction of North Stream 2 gas pipeline, given that the requirements of the EU’s Third Energy Package are met, of course.
 I do hope that Brussels accepts this idea with understanding, ever more so considering that this ensures additional gas supplies not only to Bulgaria, but also to Serbia, Hungary, Austria, and northern Italy, among other countries.

 In my opinion, the authentic role of foreign policy is to ensure that the gates are wide open for dialogue and cooperation, instead of singling out foes.
 The EU’s relations with Russia cannot but be influenced by the political crises in Eastern Europe.
 Nevertheless, the refusal to hold any dialogue whatsoever cannot possibly be a solution to a crisis.
 Despite the ongoing tension in EU-Russian relations and the mutually imposed sanctions, Russia has reaffirmed itself as Europe’s traditional partner in the sectors of energy, the economy, tourism and the fight against terrorism.
 The leading EU member states have defended their economic interests in Russia, and I see no reason why this should not also be valid for Bulgaria.
-It is my view that avoiding the tone of aggression should become a common principle in bilateral relations, while holding a pragmatic dialogue with the biggest country in Eastern Europe is in the common interests of both the EU and Russia.
+It is my view that avoiding the tone of aggression should become a common principle in bilateral relations while holding a pragmatic dialogue with the biggest country in Eastern Europe is in the common interests of both the EU and Russia.

 The need for direct supplies of Russian gas to the territory of EU countries is conditioned by common sense, as well as by the requirements of energy security and reliability

-During your visit to Serbia you expressed interest in the rights of the Bulgarian minority.
+During your visit to Serbia, you expressed interest in the rights of the Bulgarian minority.
 How would you assess the position of Bulgarians living in Serbia and what do you consider to be the biggest challenges?

 Standing together with President Vučić during my visit to Dimitrovgrad and addressing the representatives of the Bulgarian National Minority was a sign of the unity and strong determination of our countries to continue building stronger partnerships and trust in the years ahead.
 This momentum has been recognised by the strong commitment of both countries to act together and look for mutual ways to help and assist the representatives of the Bulgarian National Minority in Serbia, in the full spirit and in accordance with Serbian legislation.

-The steps already taken by Serbia, and the results achieved in improving the situation of the Bulgarian National Minority, are so far encouraging.
+The steps were already taken by Serbia, and the results achieved in improving the situation of the Bulgarian National Minority, are so far encouraging.
 We believe dialogue is the only path to finding a solution to the daily problems of the minority, but that must be accompanied by candour, openness and commitment to minority issues.
 I am pleased to note that Serbia is making important amendments to legislation concerning the rights of national minorities and I am confident that such amendments will provide the necessary atmosphere in which all representatives of minorities, regardless of origin, will feel equal, free and protected.
 However, Bulgaria expects much more from the National Council in its efforts to unify the Bulgarian National Minority and to protect its rights hand in hand with the Serbian state.
 The climate of confidence that exists and the political will of the Serbian state that has been demonstrated in Dimitrovgrad should be leading to effective and durable solutions to the problems of the Bulgarian National Minority in the area of education, freedom of religion, access to information in mother tongue and others.
-The respect for its rights is important not only for Bulgaria but also for Serbia, as well as with regard to our bilateral relations and the European prospects of the whole region.
+The respect for its rights is important not only for Bulgaria but also for Serbia, as well as concerning our bilateral relations and the European prospects of the whole region.

-During your recent visit to Dimitrovgrad it was promised that the Serbian authorities would provide significant assistance to help the work of Bulgarian language media.
+During your recent visit to Dimitrovgrad, it was promised that the Serbian authorities would provide significant assistance to help the work of Bulgarian language media.
 How do you view the importance of the media and respect for media freedom and freedom of expression generally?

 The importance of the issue with media freedom and freedom of expression, in general, is becoming higher and higher every single day.
 We are living in an era of the digitisation of our everyday lives and, in this respect, the importance of having good and reliable sources of information for the most important facts around us is ever greater.
 It is even more important to have media outlets and media content that inform people in their mother language.
 This is the only way for the people not to be easily manipulated and to be well informed.
-I would like to thank President Vućič for taking care of the problems of the Bulgarian National Minority and especially for his decisive support during our meeting to figure out a way to ease the life of the media companies in Serbia that produce media content in the Bulgarian language.
+I want to thank President Vućič for taking care of the problems of the Bulgarian National Minority and especially for his decisive support during our meeting to figure out a way to ease the life of the media companies in Serbia that produce media content in the Bulgarian language.